moby/moby/contrib/man/md/docker-build.1.md

 ## Building an image and naming that image

 A good practice is to give a name to the image you are building.
-There are not hard rules here but it is best to give the names consideration.
+There are no hard rules here but it is best to give the names consideration.

 The **-t**/**--tag** flag is used to rename an image.
 Here are some examples:

-Though t is not good practice, image names can be aribtrary:
+Though it is not a good practice, image names can be arbtrary:

     docker build -t myimage .

-A better approach is provide a fully qualified and meaningful repository name, name, and tag (where tag in this context means the qualifier after the ":").
-In this example we build a Jboss image for the Fedora repository and give it a version 1.0:
+A better approach is to provide a fully qualified and meaningful repository, name, and tag (where the tag in this context means the qualifier after the ":").
+In this example we build a JBoss image for the Fedora repository and give it the version 1.0:

     docker build -t fedora/jboss:1.0

-The next example is for the "whenry" user repository and uses Fedora and JBoss and gives it a version 2.1 :
+The next example is for the "whenry" user repository and uses Fedora and JBoss and gives it the version 2.1 :

     docker build -t whenry/fedora-jboss:V2.1

-Or:
+If you do not provide a version tag then Docker will assign `latest`:

-    docker build -t whenry/fedora-jboss:latest
+    docker build -t whenry/fedora-jboss

+When you list the images, the image above will have the tag `latest`.

 So renaming an image is arbitrary but consideration should be given to a useful convention that makes sense for consumers and should also take